skyimager/icme/README.md

  - For the same accuracy of AlexNet, SqueezeNet can be 3 times faster and 500 times smaller.
  - The fire module used is Squeezenet does feature extraction at different resolutions.
 This takes care of the CNN limitation of not having a global context of the images.

 SqueezeNet generates a 512-bit feature vector for each image.
 First feature for all the images are extracted.
 Next, in a sorted loop, each image is compared with other remaining images in the loop.
-So, in a loop of n images, the mth image is compared with (n-m) images.
+So, in a loop of n images, the mth image is compared with (n-m) images (at max).

 **4. Haar PSI** <br>
 The Haar wavelet-based perceptual similarity index (HaarPSI) is a similarity measure for images that aims to correctly assess the perceptual similarity between two images with respect to a human viewer.